JvH151291/test01/intro_tech_tools.md

 # Enter your pw when prompted
 sh run_sql.sh username example.sql
 ```
+> Each of you gets a username (guest_x) with a password which you are required to substitute, resp. enter when prompted.

 If you are interested please try to understand the `run_sql.sh` script.